Books to Look Out For in August 2022: Part Two

 That’s it for part two of August’s new fiction.
 As ever, a click on a title will take you to a more detailed synopsis should you want to know more, and if you’d like to catch up with part one it’s here.
 Paperbacks soon…

-15 thoughts on “Books to Look Out For Out for in August 2022: Part Two”
+15 thoughts on “Books to Look Out For in August 2022: Part Two”

 1. Lots of these sound intriguing, Susan, so I shall await your reviews.
 I think I’m a bit of a Donal Ryan agnostic so far, although I’ve only read his first, The Spinning Heart.
 We had an interesting discussion about it at book group though – a very cleverly constructed book!